Moto X (1st generation): Reception

-Volpe considered the Moto X's camera software to be "basically idiot-proof", allowing users to take photographs without needing specialized camera knowledge, letting the camera adjust itself for each photo automatically, However, Topolsky discovered that "somehow the Moto X’s post-processing is so aggressive and so ubiquitous that it ruins as many shots as it saves.
+Volpe considered the Moto X's camera software to be "basically idiot-proof", allowing users to take photographs without needing specialized camera knowledge, letting the camera adjust itself for each photo automatically.
+However, Topolsky discovered that "somehow the Moto X’s post-processing is so aggressive and so ubiquitous that it ruins as many shots as it saves.
 There’s terrible artifacting and noise even in well-lit photos—like you cranked the JPEG settings way down."
 The camera was also criticized for having inconsistent focus and exposure, and for lacking certain advanced options.

-In conclusion, although Volpe criticized it for being too expensive for a "mid-range" device, the Moto X was generally considered to be an innovative device.
+In conclusion, although Volpe criticized it as too expensive for a "mid-range" device, the Moto X was generally considered an innovative device.
 Topolsky gave it an 8 out of 10, stating that "the Moto X is not a perfect phone, but neither is any other phone on the market right now.
 What it is, however, is a pretty damn good phone and one I can recommend."
-Alex Roth of TechRadar gave the device a 4 out of 5, noting that "if only the camera were better and Motorola's apps were a little sharper, I'd give it a no holds barred recommendation.
+Alex Roth of TechRadar gave the device a 4 out of 5, noting that "if only the camera were better and Motorola's apps were a little sharper, I'd give it a no-holds-barred recommendation.
 As it is now, the Moto X deserves to be in the conversation when discussing the best Android has to offer, but a few key flaws keep it from being called an excellent phone."